FOSSRIT/fossrit.github.io/announcements/_posts/2019-02-20-open-source-roundtable-gdc.md

 You must be an attendee of the Game Developer's Conference with at least an "Expo Pass" to attend the roundtable.

+## Roundtable Agenda

+1. Call to order / brief explanation of the FOSS SIG and day's topic
+2. Linux Foundation and Red Hat representative introductions
+3. Attendee introductions
+4. Informal Presentation:
+    * What the Linux Foundation does
+    * What the ASF is
+    * How it was formed
+    * What its goals are
+    * How ASF perceives game industry participation and role
+5. Discussion:
+    * ASF and Games Industry: what they could do
+    * If they're a fit or if a different foundation needs to be set up because of significant different needs within the Games industry or is a formal sub-entity should be considered under ASF

 ## Get involved

 Want to get involved before the conference kicks off?